imagej/imagej.github.io/_pages/plugins/distance-transform-watershed.md

 {% include thumbnail src='/media/MorphoLibJ-distance-transform-watershed-basics.png' title='\'\'\'Basics of the Distance Transform Watershed algorithm\'\'\'.
 From left to right: sample image of touching DAPI stained cell nuclei from a confocal laser scanning microscope, binary mask calculated after filtering and thresholding input image, inverse of the distance transform applied to the binary mask (Chamfer distance map using normalized Chessknight weights and 32-bit output) and resulting labeled image after applying watershed to the inverse distance image using the binary mask (dynamic of 1 and 4-connectivity).'%}

-[MorphoLibJ](/plugins/morpholibj) provides two plugins under the {% include bc content='Plugins | MorphoLibJ | Binary Images...'%} menu to apply this strategy on 2D and 3D images:
+[MorphoLibJ](/plugins/morpholibj) provides two plugins under the {% include bc path='Plugins | MorphoLibJ | Binary Images...'%} menu to apply this strategy on 2D and 3D images:

 Distance Transform Watershed
 ----------------------------